Skip to main content

 Fresh Mongolian Cheese

 Made from cow, sheep, goat, or yak milk.
-Hard, dried cheese is snack during summer months.
-Part of "White Foods" dairy-based diet.
-Salty, tangy, shelf-stable.
+The hard, dried form is a summer snack and part of the "White Foods" dairy diet.
+Salty, tangy, and it keeps for a long time.

 Allergens: